 White Officials Attempt to Nullify Election of First Black Senator

-On January 20, 1870, Hiram Rhodes Revels was elected to the U.S. Senate, becoming the first African American to serve in the United States Congress.
+On January 20, 1870, Hiram Rhodes Revels was elected to the U.S. Senate, becoming the first African American to serve in the U.S. Congress.
 Revels was elected in Mississippi to fill the vacancy left after the state’s secession from the Union prior to the Civil War.

 Hiram Revels was eventually seated in the Senate on February 25, 1870, after a Senate vote of 48 to 8.
-However, the attempt to prevent Mr. Revels from taking his rightful place in office was an early illustration of the deeply rooted racial animus and belief in inequality that remained in the South and in the nation, and that would continue to terrorize and plague black people for generations–especially after federal protection was withdrawn.
+However, the attempt to prevent Mr. Revels from taking his rightful place in office was an early illustration of the deeply rooted racial animus and belief in inequality that remained in the South and in the nation that would continue to terrorize and plague Black people for generations—especially after federal protection was withdrawn.

 The Equal Justice Initiative works to end mass incarceration, excessive punishment, and racial inequality.Learn more

 Until we confront our history of racial injustice and its legacy, we cannot overcome the racial bias that exists today.Learn more